 At the City Centre, visit a variety of galleries, including South Africa’s premier art gallery, the Iziko South African National Gallery.
 Contemporary art galleries include AVA (Association of Visual Arts) South Africa’s first arts society, Smith, Chandler House, Ebony Curated, State of the Art and more.

 ARCHITECTURE AND DESIGN TOURS

-Discover the history of Cape Town, as told through art and architecture at the City Bowl.
-Learn about the dark days of slavery at one of the oldest buildings in Cape Town, the Iziko Slave Lodge where 9000 slaves from Africa and Asia were held captive.
+Discover the history of Cape Town, as told through art and architecture.
+Learn about the dark days of slavery at the Iziko Slave Lodge, one of the oldest buildings in Cape Town, where 9000 slaves from Africa and Asia were held captive.
 Admire the extraordinary Islamic heritage and culture of Bo-Kaap, an area formerly known as the ”Malay Quarter”.
-Bo-Kaap is a must-see as arguably the most photographed place in Cape Town due to it’s brightly coloured houses, cobbled stones, dramatic mountain background and Cape Dutch and Cape Georgian architectural styles.
+Bo-Kaap is a must-see as arguably the most photographed place in Cape Town due to its brightly coloured houses, cobbled stones, dramatic mountain background and Cape Dutch and Cape Georgian architectural styles.
 View outstanding examples of “moderne” architecture, typically Art Deco.
 From Mutual Heights, the tallest building in Africa at the time when it was built in 1939, to Mullers shop, which still serves as an optometrist, its original purpose.

 CULTURE AND HERITAGE TOURS